<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Hiking: There are so many beautiful hikes which feature mountain and ocean views, waterfalls, and the chance to challenge any skill level.
 The more adventurous may appreciate the suggestions from Unreal Hawaii for rock climbing, hiking, and backpacking.
 Here are a few of our favorites:

 • Koko Head Crater Trail: Are you ready to brave this steep climb up old railroad ties?
-There are 1,048 of them to be exact; spectacular view at the top is worth the effort!
+There are 1,048 of them to be exact; the spectacular view at the top is worth the effort!

 • Manoa Falls: Can be muddy, but gorgeous and unique; fairly short and not too strenuous.